Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Fishing at Watauga River

 The first thing you’ll notice about the bodies of water in North Carolina is that the names have to do with a significant point in their history.
 The Watauga River offers a great balance for trout fishing.
-There are hatcheries throughout the river so the fish population is almost always high.
-Rainbow Trout can grow to be quite large in this river.
+There are hatcheries throughout the river, so the fish population is almost always high.
+Rainbow trout can grow to be quite large in this river.

 Fishing at Western North Carolina Fly Fishing Trail

-This is too unique of a trout fishing opportunity to not mention it.
+This is too unique of a trout fishing opportunity, not to mention it.
 This trail is the first-ever fly fishing trail in the United States.
-All the waters near the trail are filled with Brown, Rainbow, and Brook Trout.
+All the waters near the trail are filled with brown, rainbow, and brook trout.

 You have 31 access points along the trail with around 4,500 miles of water to fish.
 It doesn’t matter what your skill level is with fly fishing.
 You can be a beginner or an advanced angler and find a challenge.
 If you’re ever in North Carolina, you must give this trail a try.
 You won’t find anything like it in the rest of the United States.